espanso/dummy-repository/README.md

-# dummy-package
+# dummy-repository
-A dummy package to test the new package system
+A dummy repository to test the new package system